Project

 Income and education

-We support local authorities and work with them so that they can act quickly and adequately against child abuse and exploitation.
-Government officials and civil society organisations learn how to respond and refer victims in a child-friendly and trauma-sensitive manner.
+We support and collaborate with local authorities to ensure timely and appropriate action against child abuse and exploitation.
+Government officials and civil society groups are trained to respond and refer cases in a child-friendly, trauma-informed manner.

 Child protection system